 The calculation method for maintenance beginning January 1, 2019, has been changed due to recent changes in the IRS code.
 The maintenance payor will not be able to deduct the maintenance payments from their gross income for federal income tax purposes if their Judgment for Dissolution of Marriage (including an award for maintenance) is entered on or after this important date.
 Previously, the party receiving maintenance (payee) would include the maintenance payment in their gross income for federal income tax purposes, thereby reducing the payor gross income for tax purposes.

-If you have questions or concerns about spousal maintenance or another divorce-related issue contact Anderson Boback & Marshall to schedule your confidential consultation with our Chicago divorce attorneys to learn more about spousal maintenance law.
+If you have questions or concerns about Alimony laws in illinois or another divorce-related issue contact Anderson Boback & Marshall to schedule your confidential consultation with our Chicago divorce attorneys to learn more about spousal maintenance law.